Cat-Devs/jp-flashcards-2/docs/game_modes.md

 * Every time a user completes a card, a user's card will be created if not already existing in the database.
 * Every time a user completes a card, the user's weak cards deck will be updated accordingly.
 * Once the level 1 is completed, the user will be upgraded to a User Level 2 and so on until the completion of all the levels.

+### Hiragana

+* A user will start with a deck of 5 cards.
+* The cards will be picked from the "hiragana" category and grouped by level.
+Every level contains the letters for that hiragana chart group (eg. ka, ki, ku, ke, ko will be part of hiragana level 2)
+* The game progresses like in the learning mode to allow the user to complete all the hiragana cards available.

+### Katakana

+* Same as the Hiragana mode but using the Katakana category group.

 ### Strength